SCIEG/LikelihoodSolver/src/README.txt

   - alpha,DECIMAL
   - Drop-in rate,DECIMAL
   - Drop-out rate,DECIMAL
+  - fst,DECIMAL
   - IBD Probs,DECIMAL,DECIMAL,DECIMAL
   - Race,RACE
   - XXX_Assumed,(ALLELE,)*
   - XXX_Suspected,(ALLELE,)*
   - XXX_Unattributed,(ALLELE,)*
-where, DECIMAL is a number between 0 and 1, RACE is either AFRICAN_AMERICAN, HISPANIC, or CAUCASIAN, and ALLELE is an allele for locus XXX.
+where, DECIMAL is a number between 0 and 1, RACE is either AFRICAN_AMERICAN, HISPANIC, CAUCASIAN, or ALL, and ALLELE is an allele for locus XXX.
 Here's what each input means:
   - alpha,DECIMAL
         Controls the probability of drop out for a homozygote allele.
 This